 Hence, you should avoid eating these types of foods whenever possible.
 You can also reduce how much pressure your teeth are applying to each other while chewing by simply using a softer toothbrush and reducing how hard and how long you brush (for example, brushing for only two minutes instead of the usual three).

 A custom-made teeth grinding mouth guard can be very helpful in preventing teeth grinding.
 This is a thin plastic device that fits over your top row of teeth and prevents them from coming into contact with each other.

 It's crucial that you find a mouth guard that fits well - if it's too tight or loose, it won't do its job correctly.
 At Remi, we can create a custom-made mouth guard for you that will fit your teeth perfectly and help to stop the grinding.

 Both caffeine and alcohol can increase the likelihood of teeth grinding.
-So, if you're looking to prevent this habit from developing, try to limit your consumption of substances such as caffeine, which is found in tea, coffee and coke.
+So, if you're looking to prevent this habit from developing, it is recommended that you try to limit your consumption of substances such as caffeine, which is found in tea, coffee, and coke.

 Some people find that completely abstaining from caffeine and alcohol helps them to stop teeth grinding, while others find that moderating their intake is all they need.
 Experiment a little and see what works best for you!

 A healthy bedtime routine can help signal your body that it is time for sleep.
 It is also a great way to relax and clear your head before going to bed.
 Try taking a warm bath, reading a book, or even writing in a journal for about half an hour right before you turn in for the night.